jack-steer/create-sdl-app/README.md

 ## Prerequisites

-To generate the built executable, you'll need g++ or clang++ compliers installed.
+To generate the built executable, you'll need g++ or clang++ compilers installed.

 ## Installation